 Learn how to leverage the experience you’ve gained from being part of the UniMentor program to help you gain employment successfully.

 How you help

-Being a mentor is invaluable for students in any faculty and the benefits extend to the faculties themselves as well, by fostering camaraderie and cooperation among students.
+Being a mentor is invaluable for students in any area of study and the benefits extend to the schools themselves as well, by fostering camaraderie and cooperation among students.

 As a mentor you have the opportunity to:

 - share valuable knowledge with new students that you’ve gained as a result of your own student experience – think back to what you know now compared to when you started uni

 - contribute to UWA’s commitment to assisting students to transition to uni study

 - contribute to the development of the mentor program by feeding back your views

 If you complete at least a semester of the UniMentor program, you can request a reference and a statement of service that highlights the volunteering you undertook as a mentor.